Tuesday, November 27, 2012

 Friends that have become family.

-Family that have become friends.
+Family that has become friends.

 Heat from a wood stove.